WordPress Security Guide: Protect Your Site Like Pro

 3. Use Strong Passwords and Limit Login Attempts

 One of the simplest yet most effective security practices is to use strong passwords and limit login attempts.
-Weak passwords are easy for hackers to crack, and unlimited login attempts make it possible for brute-force attacks to succeed.
+Weak passwords are easy for hackers to break.
+Unlimited login attempts allow brute-force attacks to work.

 4. Implement Two-Factor Authentication (2FA)

 Two-factor authentication adds an extra layer of security to your login process.
-Even if someone gets hold of your password, they won’t be able to log in without a second authentication factor, typically a code sent to your phone.
+Even if someone has your password, they cannot log in without a second factor.
+This is usually a code sent to your phone.

 5. Use SSL Certificates for Data Encryption